alyd/alyd.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Hierarchical reinforcement learning and skill discovery
+  - Exploration and intrinsic motivation
-  - Continual and lifelong Learning
+  - Continual, lifelong and open-ended Learning
   - Meta learning
-  - Exploration and intrinsic motivation
+  - Hierarchical reinforcement learning and skill discovery

 # Education to show in About widget
 education: